 Professor Frank M. Cardullo

-Professor Cardullo has served as a Special Advisor to the Link Foundation since 2002 and he also serves as the chairman of the Link Foundation’s Advanced Simulation and Training Fellowship Selection Committee.
+Professor Cardullo has served as a Special Advisor to the Link Foundation since 2002 and he also serves as the chairman of the Link Foundation’s Modeling, Simulation and Training Fellowship Selection Committee.

-Professor Cardullo is currently a full professor of mechanical engineering at the State University of New York at Binghamton.
-He conducts research in the area of man-machine systems, mathematical modeling and analysis of the dynamics of both the human operator and the machine.
+On September 1, 2016, Professor Cardullo retired as professor of mechanical engineering at the State University of New York at Binghamton after 36 years.
+He will continue his role at Binghamton as Professor Emeritus.
+His research interest includes man-machine systems, mathematical modeling and analysis of the dynamics of both the human operator and the machine, and tele-robotic surgery.
 He has applied this research to the perception and stimulation of visual and motion cues and computational methods for real time systems.
-His recent addition to his research repertoire includes tele-robotic surgery.
 He has been an active consultant in this area for many aerospace companies and US Government agencies.
 He is the author of over 60 technical publications, and has been awarded a patent for the "Advanced G-Seat."
 Professor Cardullo has been invited to lecture at 13 universities and research institutes in Europe and Asia.
 He is a recipient of the AIAA De Florez Award for Flight Simulation and Training.
 Prior to joining the Binghamton University faculty in 1980, Professor Cardullo spent 14 years as an engineer in the simulation industry.
 He is an Associate Fellow of the AIAA, and a member and former chairman of their Modeling and Simulation Technical Committee.

 Mr. David M. Gouldin, Esq.